jtza8/resource-tree/README.md

 assigns it to `TREE` with the remaining arguments being initialisation arguments for the instance. `LOAD-PATH` loads a file or directory into the tree.
-The optional `:PARENT-NODE-PATH` key specifies the path to the parent node using a list.
-It may be called more than once. `WITH-NODES` creates variables bound to the specified leaves of the provided node. `NODE` is used to retrieve a single node (leaf or branch) from the tree path given to it.
+The optional `:PARENT-NODE-PATH` key specifies the path to the parent node using a list. `LOAD-PATH` may be called more than once. `WITH-NODES` creates variables bound to the specified leaves of the provided node. `NODE` is used to retrieve a single node (a leaf or branch) from the tree path given to it.
 After the code is run, `FREE` is called on `TREE` which frees all nodes in tree using `FREE-FUNCTION` _if_ `FREE-FUNCTION` was set.